Do you plan to learn Kanji soon in the future? Are you looking for a good Kanji book to study?

 In this post, I’m going to share my honest reviews of three books.
 These are the Kanji books I personally feel are good and helpful.

-Good Books to learn Kanji
+Good Books to Learn Kanji

 No book is perfect.
 Each one has its pros and cons.
 Please read the review and choose the one that serves your needs.